-- If a pupil is involved in an accident or incident that results in an injury to the head (including forehead, eyes, nose, cheeks or chin) the First aider will telephone the parents to advise (even if not serious) just to inform. - The accident slip along with a head bump letter is given to the parents/carer at the end of school day.
+• If a pupil is involved in an accident/incident that results in an injury to the head (including forehead, eyes, nose, cheeks or chin) which leaves a mark/lump the First aider / Admin will telephone and speak to the parents to advise to inform.

+- The accident slip along with a head bump letter is given to the parents/carer at the end of school day.
 See appx D for copy of letter to be attached. - The child has a head bump sticker applied to their jumper as a visual reminder to the staff to monitor and also will be an alert to the parent. - If the accident is more serious then the Head Teacher/Office Manager to be informed immediately - A HSA1 accident investigation / HSA2 Physical Verbal attach / HSA3 Work related reportable illness / HSA4 near miss form is completed. - An investigation is carried out, the paperwork is given to Office Manager who if needed will: - Report to H&S Education Compliance.
-Dependent on severity of accident, this will either be done verbally or via email. - o Record on Spread sheet for reporting to Governors
+Dependent on severity of accident, this will either be done verbally or via email. - Record on Spread sheet for reporting to Governors